-The most demanding types of aircraft that regularly use Beaufort County Airport today (i.e., more than 500 annual operations) are multi-engine turboprop aircraft, such as the Beech King Air C90, which are based at ARW.
-These aircraft are in Airport Reference Code (ARC) B-II and they weigh no more than 12,500 pounds. have wingspans of less than 49 feet and approach speeds of less than 91 knots.
+The most demanding type of aircraft that regularly uses Beaufort County Airport today (i.e., more than 500 annual operations) is the multi-engine turboprop aircraft, Beech King Air C90, which is based at ARW.
+These aircraft are in Airport Reference Code (ARC) B-II and they weigh no more than 12,500 pounds, have wingspans of less than 49 feet and approach speeds of less than 91 knots.